andrel-sam/bse-intro-eda/README.md

 4. What products do we sell?
 5. Can you sort all orders by date, starting with the most recent?
 6. Can you list all orders starting with the earliest date, and within each date, sort the products alphabetically?

-### Insights I Wanted to Find Out
-1. How many orders were placed using a coupon?
+7. How many orders were placed using a coupon?
+8. What percentage of total orders did each product comprise?
+9. Do you notice any trends between customer gender and products ordered?

 ### Methodology
 SQL